+O'Brien, who's suffered such indignities as abduction/replacement, arrest and trial, death, arrest and 20 years' imprisonment in 20 hours, threatened by his possessed wife, etc. Kira's suffered just as bad, if not worse.
+And Odo gets his fair share of suffering as well.)
 The writers even said "O'Brien must suffer" at least once a season because they thought Colm Meaney was great in that kind of story.

 Dukat also gets this treatment in one episode, at the end of Sacrifice of Angels and the beginning of Waltz.
-Sisko's log, at the beginning of Waltz puts it into words; He lost an empire, he lost his daughter, and he nearly lost his mind.
-Whatever his crimes... isn't that enough punishment for one lifetime?.
+Sisko's log, at the beginning of Waltz puts it into words: He lost an empire, he lost his daughter, and he nearly lost his mind.
+Whatever his crimes... isn't that enough punishment for one lifetime?
 Of course, since it's Dukat...

 As if dealing with 8 lifetimes' worth of memories without 1 lifetime's training wasn't bad enough, Garak makes Ezri cry by saying she doesn't deserve to be a Dax.

 Garak becomes one too at the end of the series.
-His father died, barely acknowledging him.
-His mother was murdered in cold blood by Jem Hadar.
-Most of his contacts/friends were dead.
-The defeat of the Dominion was a Pyrric Victory for Cardassia, and he knows it.
-He didn't get to kill the Female Changeling who started it all either, which would not normally be something to feel sorry for him over, but by this point, she had killed hundreds of millions of innocent people, most of them Cardassians.
-The fact that he had previously come real close to killing off the changelings, albiet, at a cost, probably just made this worse.
+His father dies, barely acknowledging him.
+His mother is murdered in cold blood by Jem'Hadar.
+Most of his contacts/friends are dead.
+The defeat of the Dominion was a Pyrrhic Victory for Cardassia, and he knows it.
+He doesn't get to kill the Female Changeling who started it all either, which would not normally be something to feel sorry for him over, but by this point, she had killed hundreds of millions of innocent people, most of them Cardassians.
+The fact that he had previously come real close to killing off the changelings, albeit at a cost, probably just made this worse.